AmbireTech/adex-protocol/components/validator-stack.md

 @TODO validator `init` message;  all validators exchange the init, once each observes all others the channel is considered LIVE

 `user_events`
+@TODO There should be a special msg in the payment channel that should be send to the consensus leader: `need_missed_events`/`user_events`, where the publishers stop working with the channel/campaign unless those events are included or at least some part of them; that would be determined by `missed_event_threshold`

 Each has to be signed by the validator themselves